April is Autism Awareness Month

 Even though Autism Awareness is highlighted this month, BlueSprig’s Director says it’s something that needs attention year-round.

-“Even if it doesn’t affect you it’s just, it continues to grow because there’s so many more signs and indicators of a child with Autism, to just be knowledgeable about it,” Clinical Director at BlueSprig Augusta Amanda LaRoche said.
+“Even if it doesn’t affect you, it continues to grow because there’s so many more signs and indicators of a child with Autism, so it helps to just be knowledgeable about it,” Clinical Director at BlueSprig Augusta Amanda LaRoche said.

 Both groups have the same goal – to make sure children with autism are able to interact with others.

-“The sooner– statistics show, you work with a child– compared a two-year-old compared to an eight-year-old, the effects that a two-year-old is gonna have is gonna be more impressionable than an eight-year-old.
+“Statistics show that the sooner you work with a child – after comparing a two-year-old to an eight-year-old – the effects that a two-year-old are going to have is going to be more impressionable than an eight-year-old.
 So, it’s really difficult to break those habits,” LaRoche said.

 Boatright tells me working proactively is key.